orbitdb/field-manual/01 Tutorial/01_Basics.md

 })
 ```

 Run this code and you will see the output of a simple empty array, `[]`.
-Not much to look at, but a lot of important things happened under the hood that we should cover before you start populating your personal repository of sheet music.
+Perhaps it's not immediately impressive, but a lot of important things quietly happened that we should cover.

 ### What just happened?